Free COVID-19 vaccine in Delhi to all above 18: Arvind Kejriwal | Health

 COVID-19 has begun to affect in a big way those below 18 years of age too, he said, adding if the available vaccines are effective for this age group as well, or if any special vaccines can be manufactured for children, the Centre should allow inoculating this population also.

-Delhi has been witnessing surging COVID-19 cases and deaths, as well as an acute oxygen crisis as several hospitals have been sending SOS messages every day due to a shortage of life-saving gas.
+Delhi has been witnessing surging COVID-19 cases and deaths, as well as an acute oxygen crises as several hospitals have been sending SOS messages every day due to shortage of life-saving gas.

 ''The Delhi government has decided to provide free COVID-19 vaccines to all those above 18 years of age.
 We are working on a plan to start large-scale vaccination as soon as possible,'' Kejriwal told an online briefing.
-Even as officials later said free vaccine may be made available through Delhi government-run centers, they added that exact modalities are being worked out.
+Officials later said free vaccines will be made available through Delhi government-run centres.
 Kerjiwal also appealed to vaccine manufacturers to bring down the price to Rs 150 a dose, saying that they have an entire lifetime to earn profits but this is a time to show humanity.
-He said the Central government should cap the price of vaccines if needed.
+He said the Central government should cap the price of vaccines, if needed.

 Last week, the Serum Institute of India (SII) had announced that it would price its Covishield vaccine at Rs 600 per dose for private hospitals and Rs 400 per dose for state governments.